 The Alton Police Department currently relies upon the Southwestern Illinois College (SWIC) POWER Test program for police officer applicants looking to obtain the necessary proof of completion for the POWER Test.

 Click here for information on POWER Test requirements, registration, testing locations, testing dates, etc.

 Not Accepting Applications at This Time.

 I GOT HIRED!
 WHAT NOW?

 Illinois police officers usually begin their career by obtaining their police academy certification.
-The Illinois police academies are (400) four hundred hours or (480) four hundred eighty hours.
-These academies are either 10 or 12- week programs.
-There isn’t a difference between the 10 and 12- week certifications.
-A person/officer is not certified to work the streets as a police officer until he has obtained the police officer academy certification.
+Illinois police academies are 560 hours of training.
+The academies are typically 14-week programs.
+A person/officer is not certified to work as a police officer until he has obtained the police officer academy certification.
 If a person has obtained an Illinois certification through an Illinois Correction Academy, this does not waive the Illinois Police academy.
 These academies are completely different academies.